Francis and Eliza (1782 ship): French Revolutionary Wars

 On 20 January 1797 Captain Thomas Todd received a letter of marque for Francis and Eliza.

 Napoleonic Wars

 On 1 January 1804 Francis and Eliza was one of a convoy of leaving Portsmouth for the West Indies.
 On 1 February 43 vessels, including Francis and Eliza returned to Plymouth, together with their escort, Courageux.

 In 1805–1806, Francis and Eliza was one of the transport vessels that were part of the expedition under General Sir David Baird and Admiral Sir Home Riggs Popham that would in 1806 capture the Dutch Cape Colony.

 Francis and Eliza sailed in March 1806 as one of seven cartel ships repatriating to Holland the Dutch troops captured at the Cape, and their dependents.

 In November 1813, under Captain William Harrison and as part of a fleet escorted by HMS Jalouse, Francis and Eliza transported injured troops and some French prisoners from St. Andero back to England.

+In 1813, the EIC had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
+Francis and Eliza's owners applied for a licence on 29 July 1814, and received the licence on 2 August.